 At this age, children have already begun developing biases.
 In developmentally appropriate ways, it is important for us as educators to challenge narratives that are harmful and oppressive.
 If we remain neutral or fail to act, we will perpetuate the biases and white supremacist culture that dominates our larger society.
 We will start to disrupt this process by presenting counter narratives that provide more inclusive and compassionate perspectives of the world, and prompting students to think critically about history, issues of fairness, and the importance of diversity.

-At Lichen Early Learning, this work can be tangibly seen through exploring and celebrating ideas around community and diversity, and welcoming families and home cultures into the classroom.
+At Lichen Early Learning, this work can be tangibly seen through exploring and celebrating ideas around self-love, community, and diversity; and welcoming families and home cultures into the classroom.
 In tandem with these explorations, the natural world provides a dynamic window and mirror into the beautiful ways that diversity makes communities stronger.
-This work also shows up as we discuss ideas of fairness and how to treat others, learn about the indigenous people of this land together, and read children’s books about people of various different backgrounds, race, ability, gender expression, etc. Essentially, through this work, we want our students to be exposed to and to start to embrace the many different ways of being in the world.
+This work also shows up as we discuss ideas of fairness and how to treat others, learn about the indigenous people of this land, and read children’s books about people of various backgrounds, race, ability, gender expression, etc. Essentially, through this work, we want our students to be exposed to, and to start to embrace, the many different ways of being in the world.
 We want them to feel that they are safe in this space, seen, valued, and an integral part of the community.

 Embracing Nature-based Learning Opportunities